 The end product of the ALCR will be a modernized Adult Program.

 The accompanying AAFC Performance and Personal Growth (PPG) Framework that ensures adult volunteers are adequately prepared to enthusiastically and confidently perform their AAFC roles and functions, including the delivery of the Cadet Program.

 Enhancing the adult AAFC experience

-ALCR also represents an enriched adult experience.
+The Adult Program represents an enriched adult experience.
 Recent AAFC adult feedback and analysis speaks to the value of learning and development opportunities that give adults confidence in their roles and provide pathway for adults to extend themselves.
-ALCR will build on the best current AAFC learning opportunities, whilst implementing new learning experiences and development opportunities; in particular, AAFC adult leadership development.
+The Adult Program will build on the best current AAFC learning opportunities, whilst implementing new learning experiences and development opportunities; in particular, AAFC adult leadership development.

 What is changing/being implemented?

 Key changes include:

 - Integration of staff learning opportunities within on-boarding and periodically throughout the adult AAFC engagement.